danyi1998/Project-Algorithms/README.md

-I coded this project after taking a class on Algorithms in my sophomore year of college.
-I wanted to practise using algorithms to solve problems.
-In this case, I used the breadth-first search algorithm to find the shortest path from source to destination.
+I used the breadth-first search algorithm to find the shortest path from source to destination.

 This program has 2 classes: Map and Control.
 Map is used to create flight maps that show all flights between cities.
 Control is a control class used to take care of this program's operations.
 Detailed documentation can be found in the source code.